+Examples of Evidence These include but are not limited to:

+Organisational Chart

-Examples of Evidence These include but are not limited to: Organisational Chart Certificate of Incorporation or Certificate of Registration or Legislative decree bearing the name under which the provider wishes to operate or Cabinet Minute or Act of Parliament Mission Statement or Statement of Purpose with evidence of formal adoption e.g. Minutes of Meeting or letter from Head of organisation Vision Statement with evidence of formal adoption e.g. Minutes of Meeting or letter from Head of organisation Names of members of Board/Senior Managers/Directors/Advisory Board or Persons, etc. and CVs • Policies and Procedures of governing body showing alignment to provider's mission Responsibilities, authorities and lines of reporting clearly defined, understood by those concerned, and periodically reviewed • Processes for regularly reviewing the achievement of goals and objectives • Mission statement is published in official documentation and available to the public, particularly learners • Satisfaction surveys of all stakeholders • Proof of a clear, coherent and systematic set of policies, organisational structures and procedures that guide and control governance, management, administration, and teaching and learning related activities to ensure the delivery of quality education and/or training, and the achievement of the provider's goals and objectives, across all sites and areas of operation. • Policies and procedures to cover: Programme development and review Programme delivery Assessment and moderation Reporting learner achievement Financial resources Physical and learning resources Personnel Learner information antry and support Learner information, entry and supportResearch (where appropriate) Self-evaluations, reviews and/or internal quality audits - Sen-evaluations, reviews and/or internal quality audits
+• Certificate of Incorporation or Certificate of Registration or Legislative decree bearing the name under which the provider wishes to operate or Cabinet Minute or Act of Parliament

+• Mission Statement or Statement of Purpose with evidence of formal adoption e.g. Minutes of Meeting or letter from Head of organisation

+• Vision Statement with evidence of formal adoption e.g. Minutes of Meeting or letter from Head of organisation

+• Names of members of Board/Senior Managers/Directors/Advisory Board or Persons, etc. and CVs

+• Policies and Procedures of governing body showing alignment to provider's mission

+• Responsibilities, authorities and lines of reporting clearly defined, understood by those concerned, and periodically reviewed

+• Processes for regularly reviewing the achievement of goals and objectives

+• Mission statement is published in official documentation and available to the public, particularly learners

+• Satisfaction surveys of all stakeholders

+• Proof of a clear, coherent and systematic set of policies, organisational structures and procedures that guide and control governance, management, administration, and teaching and learning related activities to ensure the delivery of quality education and/or training, and the achievement of the provider's goals and objectives, across all sites and areas of operation.

+• Policies and procedures to cover:

+Programme development and review

+Programme delivery

+Assessment and moderation

+Reporting learner achievement

+Financial resources

+Physical and learning resources

+• Personnel

+• Learner information, entry and support

+• Research (where appropriate)

+• Self-evaluations, reviews and/or internal quality audits